Minnesota Supreme Court

 Related Links:

-Currently, the Supreme Court reviews petitions in approximately 700 cases a year and accepts review in about 10-12 percent of cases from the Minnesota Court of Appeals.
+Currently, the Supreme Court reviews petitions in more than 550 cases a year and accepts review in about 10-14 percent of cases from the Minnesota Court of Appeals.
 The court also resolves appeals from the Workers’ Compensation Court of Appeals and the Tax Court, two executive-branch agency courts, and petitions filed by the Lawyers Professional Responsibility Board, and the Board on Judicial Standards.
 Certain election-related disputes and appeals in first-degree murder cases are automatically heard by the Supreme Court.

 The Supreme Court is responsible for the regulation of the practice of law and for judicial and lawyer discipline.
 Additionally, as the highest court in Minnesota, it promulgates rules of practice that govern procedures in the state's courts.